Putting in a ventilation system to your home can keep indoor air from becoming stale and manage humidity levels.

 - Watery, itchy or dry eyes.
 Your eyes are sensitive to indoor pollution and may react by turning dry, itchy or watery.

 - Exhaustion or feeling faint.
-Inhaling in chemical pollutants can affect your energy levels.
+Breathing in chemical pollutants can impact your energy levels.

 - Too much dust despite weekly cleaning.
-You may need to get a new air filter or install a filtration system from Finch Air Conditioning & Heating.
+You may need to get a new air filter or add a filtration system from Finch Air Conditioning & Heating.

 - Humidity problems.
 Dryness can cause scratchy eyes and worsen respiratory issues.
-Too much moisture can lead to mold or mildew growth.
+Too much moisture can cause mold or mildew growth.

 - Hot or cold spots.
 This can be related to air quality, especially if your HVAC system is having trouble balancing temperature and humidity.

 - Nausea.
-This can be a response to the chemicals or pollutants in your home.
-It can also be a indication of high carbon monoxide levels.
+This can be a reaction to the chemicals or pollutants in your home.
+It can also be a warning of high carbon monoxide levels.
 Check that you have a working carbon monoxide detector in your home.